ThreatLabz/tools/blackbasta/README.md

-# BlackBasta Ransomware Decryption tool
+# BlackBasta Ransomware Decryption Tool

 # Description
 This is a proof-of-concept decryptor for BlackBasta ransomware.
 Note the RSA private key is required to decrypt files.